Billy-Spearman-WCCI/RaceCarExtension/README.md

   on branching and branching.
 This tree is the "Document Object Model" because it's all of the objects in the html document.
 - Javascript allows for _dynamic_ web pages.
-If you want new messages to appear at the bottom of your screen, then you're adding additionals `div` or whatever, and that requires JS.
+If you want new messages to appear at the bottom of your screen, then you're adding additional `div` or whatever, and that requires JS.
 - Javascript updates the DOM in response to user actions.
 - Javascript talks to webservers to get information so that they can update the DOM.